Aashishsharma/Learnings/React/React-advanced.md

   const { repos } = props;
   if (!repos) return null;
   if (!repos.length) return <p>No repos, sorry</p>;

+  /// this counter variable is coming from HOC
+  /// we can also use props.handleClick - see HOC
+  console.log('counter val from HOC ', props.counter)
   return (
     <ul>
       {repos.map((repo) => {